Planet-Moon/discordIntroBot/README.md

 A discord bot to play some music from youtube when a user joins a voice channel.

-command to register mucic for yourself:
+command to register music for yourself:

 ```
 !link_intro <yt-link> [start-timestamp=0] [duration=10] [volume=15%]